HL7/us-cql-ig/input/pagecontent/tooling-support.md

 * Create groups of questions
     * Arbitrary nesting of groups

-The [LHC Forms Builder](https://lhcformbuilder.nlm.nih.gov/) is an open-source questionnaire authoring environment that supports most of this capability (items in bold are not currently supported)
+The [LHC Forms Builder](https://lhcformbuilder.nlm.nih.gov/) is an open-source questionnaire authoring environment that supports most of this capability.
+Items in the above list in **bold** are not currently supported.

 #### CQL Support